rajeshnaroth/curator/curator-web/README.md

 ####Step 4.
 Run the express server

     npm start
-    open http://localhost:5000/ #This is where your app is running
+    open http://localhost:5000/ #This is where your app is running In dev mode express will run using webpack middleware.
+Check

 ###For those who are starting new
 You will need to install git.
 I recommend using brew.